 The program may be completed in two years (full-time) or up to four years (part-time).
 Classes run Mondays to Thursdays, 17:00-20:00.
-New students are admitted at the start of the fall and spring terms.
+New students are admitted at the start of the fall, winter and spring terms.

 Deree graduate psychology students benefit both from the Deree Office of Career Services, which has helped thousands of graduates enter the job market since 1976, as well as from the Alba Graduate Business School career workshops and events.

 In order to be considered for entry to the program, applicants will normally be at least 23 years old and should be prepared to demonstrate the following:

 - Competence to undertake graduate work: a College or University degree in psychology.
 Applicants who do not have a first degree in psychology may opt to attend a graduate conversion course, leading to a Graduate Certificate in Psychology, prior to applying to the program.